zzxwill/oss/intl.en-US/Developer Guide/Security management/Set access logging.md

 # Set access logging {#concept_t3h_4hd_5db .concept}

-OSS provides automatic saving of server access logs.
-A bucket owner can log on to [OSS console](https://oss.console.aliyun.com/) to enable the server access logging feature for all the owner’s buckets.
+The OSS provides automatic saving of server access logs.
+A bucket owner can log on to [OSS console](https://partners-intl.console.aliyun.com/#/oss) to enable the server access logging feature for all the owner’s buckets.

 When access logging is activated for a bucket \(Source Bucket\), the OSS generates an object containing all access request logs of that bucket \(by hour\) and write the object into the user-designated bucket \(Target Bucket\) according to fixed naming rules.